sanarkk/sanarkk/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning Django Rest Framework and React.
-- 💬 Ask me about python
+- 💬 Ask me about python.
 - 📫 How to reach me: oleksandr.dimbrovskyi@gmail.com
+- I know Git, Python, MySQL, Django and Linux.